jadsonlucio/pykindle/README.md

 # pykindle
-python package to convert file into .mobi, .epub
+python package to convert files into .mobi, .epub